pamelacrisostomoy/pamelacrisostomoy/README.md

 More recently, I've been working with technologies such as Apache Airflow, Kafka and Spark to deepen my understanding of modern data platforms, orchestration workflows and large-scale automation.
 I also ranked #1 among participants in a 105-hour AI Data Engineering Bootcamp focused on modern data stack technologies.

-I'm particularly interested in how infrastructure, automation and data platforms come together to create scalable, observable and reliable systems.

 I hold the AWS Certified Cloud Practitioner certification, a Master's degree in Strategic Telecommunications Management (UNMSM), and a specialization in Analytics & Business Intelligence (Pacífico Business School).